yieldswap-protocol/documentation/glossary.md

 ## Notional

-The total value of the futures contract when swapping yields.
-The notional of a trade has to be backed by pledged collateral and represents the full amount of capital leveraged in a users margin account.
+The total amount used to calculate settlement payments.
+Before users can trade the given notional size they must pledge sufficient collateral in their margin accounts.
+The collateral amount is always smaller than the notional, providing users with leverage and thus greater capital efficiency.

 ## Payer